-I place my logo on the bags so every time she pulls this little bag out it is right there marketing itself for me.
+The clients love these gift items.
+It works out not only on the day of their session.
+It also works great for marketing to their friends.
+I place my logo on the bags so every time she pulls this little bag out, it is right there to do some marketing for me.

 5. Bottled Water and Food

-Many times clients will fast before a shoot to lessen the bloated look.
-However this can be very dangerous for her in that she may not realise just how quickly she can feel light headed.
+Clients often fast before a boudoir shoot to lessen the bloated look.
+But this can be very dangerous because they may not realize how quickly they can feel lightheaded.

 I also keep snacks in the studio at all times as well.
 When they first arrive for hair and makeup, a tray of water, juice, champagne, and light snacks such as granola, apple chips, cheeses, and cookies are set out.

 In the questionnaire I send out, I ask their preferred food and drink choices in case of any allergies.